timescale/docs/timescaledb/how-to-guides/continuous-aggregates/compression-on-continuous-aggregates.md

 </highlight>

 ## Enable compression on continuous aggregates
-You can enable and disable compression on continuous aggregated by setting `compress` parameter when you alter the view.
+You can enable and disable compression on continuous aggregated by setting the `compress` parameter when you alter the view.

 <procedure>